ssardina/massim_2018/docs/scenario.md

 In __shops__, items which have been assembled can be traded in by the agents.
 Each shop buys items at specific (unknown) prices.
 Also, agents may buy upgrades only in shops.

+Additionally, items can be bought at prices specific to the particular shop.
+Each shop only offers limited quantities of a subset of all items.
+However, items are restocked after a number of steps.
+E.g. if a shop has __restock__ 5, one piece of each missing item is added to the shop's stock each 5 steps.

 ### Charging stations

 __Charging stations__ have to be frequently visited by agents in order to recharge their battery.
 They have a __rate__ which expresses the amount of charge that